Point72/csp/docs/wiki/get-started/IO-with-Adapters.md

 In [First Steps](First-Steps) and [More with csp](More-with-CSP) you created example/sample data for the streaming workflows.
 In real workflows, you use data stored in particular formats and storage spaces, that can be accessed directly or through an API.

-CSP has [several built-in "adapters" to access certain types of data](Input-Output-Adapters-API), including Kafka and Parquet.
-CSP requires friendly (Time Series) data types, and the I/O adapters form the interface between the data types.
+csp has [several built-in "adapters" to access certain types of data](Input-Output-Adapters-API), including Kafka and Parquet. csp requires friendly (Time Series) data types, and the I/O adapters form the interface between the data types.
 You can also write your own adapters for other data types, check the corresponding how-to guides for more details.

 In this tutorial, you write to, and read from, Parquet files on the local file system.

-CSP has the `ParquetWriter` and `ParquetReader` adapters to stream data to and from Parquet files.
+csp has the `ParquetWriter` and `ParquetReader` adapters to stream data to and from Parquet files.
 Check out the complete [API in the Reference documentation](https://github.com/Point72/csp/wiki/Input-Output-Adapters-API#parquet).

 > \[!IMPORTANT\]
-> csp can handle historical and real-time data, and the CSP program remains similar in both cases.
+> csp can handle historical and real-time data, and the csp program remains similar in both cases.

 ## Example